hofstra/coyote/about-team/index.md

 ### Aaron Taylor-Waldman

-Aaron Taylor-Waldman provided branding &amp; and visual design support for the Coyote project site, along with Hofstra's <a href="http://hofstradrc.org">DRC</a>.
+Aaron Taylor-Waldman created the visual design for the Coyote Project site, as well as original branding for Hofstra University’s Digital Research Center (DRC).
 Aaron can be reached at atw (at) essentialco.com.